-Contributed by Jim McCready, President, Adobe APAC and Adobe Japan
+Contributed by Jim McCready, President, Adobe Japan

 Asia Pacific is like no other region in the world.
 According to World Atlas, we’re home to nearly 4.5 billion people and speak about 2,300 languages.
 Our population is roughly 6X of Europe and 15X of the United States.
 We’re densely populated, culturally and socio-economically diverse, full of rich cultural history, and surrounded by extraordinary natural beauty.
 Why would anyone live anywhere else?

 It has been nine years since I packed my bags – and at the time my young family – and moved from the ‘safe’, known environment of North America to experience living and working in Asia Pacific.
 Prior to that I was pretty much your typical American.
 I had lived and worked in the U.S. my whole life.
 In fact, in my early career, I was a professional baseball player where we competed in a World Series made up only of American teams.